The effect of a longitudinal density gradient on electron plasma wake field acceleration: conclusions

 \section{conclusions}

-We have carried out 3D, 2D and 1D, particle-in-cell, fully electromagnetic simulations of electron plasma wake field acceleration in the blow out regime.
+3D, 2D and 1D, particle-in-cell, fully electromagnetic simulations of electron plasma wake field acceleration in the blow out regime have been carried out.
+For brevity only 3D results are presented here.
 Our aim was to extend earlier results of Ref.\cite{l14} by (i) studying the effect of longitudinal density gradient in the light of the results of Ref.\cite{pt14}; (ii) avoiding use of co-moving simulation box because the density gradient cases require considering a long domain that fits the entire gradient; (iii) inclusion of ion motion; and (iv) studying fully electromagnetic plasma wake fields without quasi-static approximation of QuickPIC \cite{h6}.
-We have shown that injecting driving and trailing electron bunches into a positive density gradient of ten-fold increasing density over 10 cm long plasma, results in spatially more compact and three times larger electric fields ($-6.4 \times 10^{10}$ V/m), leading to acceleration of the trailing bunch up to 24.4 GeV (starting from initial 20.4 GeV), with an energy transfer efficiencies from leading to trailing bunch of 75 percent compared to the uniform density case.
+It has been shown that injecting driving and trailing electron bunches into a positive density gradient of ten-fold increasing density over 10 cm long plasma, results in spatially more compact and three times larger electric fields ($-6.4 \times 10^{10}$ V/m), leading to acceleration of the trailing bunch up to 24.4 GeV (starting from initial 20.4 GeV), with an energy transfer efficiencies from leading to trailing bunch of 75 percent compared to the uniform density case.
 In the latter case $-2.5 \times 10^{10}$ V/m wave is created leading to acceleration of the trailing bunch up to 22.4 GeV, with an energy transfer efficiencies of 65 percent.
-We have shown that injecting the electron bunches into a negative density gradient of ten-fold decreasing density over 10 cm plasma, yields spatially more spread wake and two-and-half smaller electric fields ($-1.0 \times 10^{10}$ V/m), leading to a weaker acceleration of the trailing bunch up to 21.4 GeV (starting from initial 20.4 GeV), with an energy transfer efficiencies from leading to trailing bunch of 45 percent.
-We have shown that 2D simulation results are substantially different from the 3D ones, showing only 10 percent efficiency of trailing bunch acceleration, while in 1D case no acceleration is seen.
-We included ion motions into consideration showing that in the plasma wake ion number density can increase over few times the background value.
-Finally, we also show that transverse electromagnetic fields in plasma wake are of the same order as the longitudinal (electrostatic) ones.
+It has been shown that injecting the electron bunches into a negative density gradient of ten-fold decreasing density over 10 cm plasma, yields spatially more spread wake and two-and-half smaller electric fields ($-1.0 \times 10^{10}$ V/m), leading to a weaker acceleration of the trailing bunch up to 21.4 GeV (starting from initial 20.4 GeV), with an energy transfer efficiencies from leading to trailing bunch of 45 percent.
+It was also shown (not included here) that 2D simulation results are substantially different from the 3D ones, showing only 10 percent efficiency of trailing bunch acceleration, while in 1D case understandably no acceleration is seen.
+This is because in 1D no transverse electric field can be sustained (because transverse directions are ignorable) and thus the driving bunch cannot expel electrons to create density cavities.
+The ion motions have been also included into consideration, showing that in the plasma wake ion number density can increase over few times the background value.
+Finally, it has been also shown that transverse electromagnetic fields in plasma wake are of the same order as the longitudinal (electrostatic) ones.